-A couple of weeks ago, I reached out to an acquaintance (let’s call her, “Ellen”) through email.** I had a question to ask her, and I thought that she might be able to provide some insights to a query of mine.
+A couple of weeks ago, I reached out to an acquaintance (let’s call her, “Ellen”) through email.** I had a question to ask her.
+I thought that she might be able to provide some insights to a query of mine.
 This is not a colleague or a good friend, but it is someone that I communicate with every once in a while.
-As I always do, I read my message over before pressing, “Send,” and waited to see what kind of advice she might offer in her reply.
+As I always do, I read my message over before pressing, “Send.”
+Then I waited to see what kind of advice she might offer in her reply.
 What I was not prepared for though was what she said.

 - Maybe Ellen wishes that she responded in another way back then.